Nature is Not for the Weak - Lone Druid 7.12

 Also reminder battle cry (45 second cd) works on the seige unit which is very nice.

-Also because of the as aura and potentially hellbear aura this is the one time where I think it is more than okay to build phase boots as this essentially makes up for the lack of damage talents while having the same attack speed and survivability as you would with treads.
+Also because of the as aura and potentially hellbear aura this is the one time where I think it is more than okay to build phase boots on ranged druid as this essentially makes up for the lack of damage talents while having the same attack speed and survivability as you would with treads.

 This is a luxury item but it's still worth mentioning as it is my favorite of the luxury items.
 Note that if you blink and recall your bear you can basically blink both your bear and your hero wherever you need.
 An example would be if you cast battle cry then blink on an enemy hero or the backline and kill them.